 Any costs that relate to the application and objection, but do not relate to proceedings before the tribunal, may be recovered from another party through the Land Registry in certain circumstances.
 The Tribunal has no power to make an order for costs in respect of any proceedings before the Registrar (either before or after the Tribunal proceedings).

 Court proceedings may be commenced on the application of one of the parties, or after being ordered to do so by the Tribunal.
 If court proceedings are commenced by one of the parties, it is likely that the tribunal will adjourn its own proceedings to await the outcome.
 However there is no automatic halt to the tribunal proceedings.

 If a party starts court proceedings (whether ordered to do so or not), they must send a written notice to the Tribunal within 14 days of the start of the court proceedings.
-Once the matter before the court is finally disposed of, the same party must serve on the Tribunal a copy of the final court order.
+Once the matter before the court is finally completed, the same party must serve on the Tribunal a copy of the final court order.

 See also our FAQs